pscally1005/pscally1005.github.io/_posts/draft/2026-07-21-discard-whey-protein-bars.markdown

 - Transfer the batter to the pan.
 Bake at 350F for 1 hour, or until a toothpick comes out clean
 - <img src='/assets/Food/Protein Powder/Discard Whey Protein Bars/baked.jpg' alt='' class='instruction-image'>

-- Let cool in the pan at room temperature for 30 minutes before cutting into 12 protein bars
+- Let cool in the pan at room temperature for 30 minutes before cutting into 12 <a href='/protein-bar'>protein bars</a>
 - <img src='/assets/Food/Protein Powder/Discard Whey Protein Bars/cut.jpg' alt='' class='instruction-image'>

-- Store the protein bars in an airtight bag in the freezer, separating each one with a piece of parchment paper
+- Store the <a href='/protein-bar'>protein bars</a> in an airtight bag in the freezer, separating each one with a piece of parchment paper
 - <img src='/assets/Food/Protein Powder/Discard Whey Protein Bars/store.jpg' alt='' class='instruction-image'>
 Notes:
-- You can eat the protein bars out of the fridge or at room temperature, but I prefer their taste and texture directly out of the freezer.
+- You can eat the <a href='/protein-bar'>protein bars</a> out of the fridge or at room temperature, but I prefer their taste and texture directly out of the freezer.
 Let it sit out for about 5 minutes to soften slightly before eating, or microwave for about 10 seconds
 ---